gnang/MA26500/README.md

 - Learn some important linear algebra algorithms
 - Understand matrix algebra and applications
-- Learn how to use and manipulate matrices with computers
+- Learn how to use and manipulate matrices with Matlab

 # Your Responsibilities